 This article discusses the link between migraine headaches and diarrhea, as well as the possible risk factors that could lead to such symptoms.
 We also outline the potential treatment options for migraine headaches and diarrhea.

 Migraine headaches may occur alongside a range of other symptoms, including diarrhea.
-People who experience diarrhea will pass loose, watery stools at least three times per day.
+People who experience diarrhea will pass loose, watery stools at least

 It is unclear why migraine headaches might lead to diarrhea.
 According to a

 According to the review, generalized inflammation is one possible factor that could explain the occurrence of both a migraine headache and diarrhea.

 A migraine headache is an intense pulsing or throbbing pain in the head.
 An “aura,” which is a visual or auditory disturbance, often precedes these headaches.